hetida/hetida-designer/docs/development-setup.md

 Once you have the application running, only stop the container containing the submodule that you want to work on.
 We use a monorepo approach, so you already have the source code for all submodules on your machine by now.

+You may also read [standalone docker setup](./standalone-docker-setup.md) if you do not want to use docker-compose.

+### Running single services in development mode

 Depending on whether you want to work on the frontend, backend, or runtime, find the instructions on setting up one of these modules for development below.